andrewharabor/multivariate-polynomial-regression-model/README.md

 ### A Brief Note About This Section

 This section is mainly meant as a way for me to strengthen my understanding of the concepts by explaining them.
 The explanations given here go into the theory and math behind the model and are far more lengthy than needed.
-The code for this project is self-documented and basic knowledge of machine learning should suffice in order to understand it.
+The code for this project is self-documented and basic knowledge of Machine Learning should suffice in order to understand it.

 ### Model Function